dlt-hub/dlt/docs/website/docs/examples/chess_production/index.md

 We'll learn how to:

-- inspect packages post load
+- Examining packages after they have been loaded.
-- load back load info, schema updates, and traces
+- Reloading load information, schema updates, and traces.
-- send notifications if schema evolved
+- Triggering notifications in case of schema evolution.
-- use context managers to retry pipeline stages separately
+- Using context managers to independently retry pipeline stages.
-- run simple tests with sql_client (table counts, warn if no data)
+- Run basic tests utilizing sql_client and normalize_info.
-- same as above but with normalize_info

 ## Init pipeline